NREL/PRAS/docs/src/PRAS/sysmodelspec.md

 ## Demand Responses

-Resources that can shift or shed electrical load forward in time but do not provide an overall net addition of energy into the system (e.g., a dr event programs) are referred to as **demand responses** in PRAS.
+Resources that can shift or shed electrical load forward in time but do not provide an overall net addition of energy into the system (e.g., dr event programs) are referred to as **demand responses** in PRAS.
 Like storages, demand response components are associated with descriptive name and category metadata.
 Each demand response unit has both a load borrow and load payback capacity time series, representing the